avnir/EasyRouting/README.md

-# Fast Workflow in Laravel With Easy Routing
+# Fast Workflow in Laravel With EasyRouting

 <h3>Installation</h3>